Contacts & FAQs

 Some of the degree courses accept a limited number of students, others have no limitations.

-For further information on the degree courses offered at the University of Parma, please see https://en.unipr.it/studying
+For further information on the degree courses offered at the University of Parma, please see https://en.unipr.it/studying.

 How is the Foundation Year organised?

-Students can choose between two study programmes:
+Students can choose between two study programmes run in Italian or English consisting of

-General programme: 310 hours of classroom lessons, 150 hours of blended lessons e 1040 hours of self-study and tutoring, 1500 hours total (38 credits).
+310 hours of classroom lessons, 150 hours of blended lessons e 1040 hours of self-study and tutoring, 1500 hours total (38 credits).

 Is attendance compulsory?